Plastic bags may be a thing of the past for Revelstoke residents.

 The City of Victoria passed a bylaw to ban plastic bags in January, but later faced legal backlash from an advocacy group that claimed they had no authority to do so.

-City council will discuss the request to ask the environmental committee to investigate the topic at a special council meeting on April 17.
+City council discussed the request to ask the environmental committee to provide recommendations on the topic at a special council meeting on April 17 where they recommended the EAC further investigate the topic.

 The mandate of the EAC is to provide the City with recommendations that encourage environmental citizenship.